celluloid/celluloid/README.md

 Celluloid::IO uses the [nio4r gem](https://github.com/tarcieri/nio4r)
-to monitor IO objects, which provides cross-platform and cross-Ruby implementation access to the high-performance event monitoring system calls such as epoll and kqueue.
+to monitor IO objects, which provides cross-platform and cross-Ruby implementation access to high-performance system calls such as epoll and kqueue.

 Like Celluloid::IO?
 [Join the Google Group](http://groups.google.com/group/celluloid-ruby)